How does a vibrating fork work and what is it good for?

 As soon as the product cover the forks, the frequency of oscillation will change, dropping the oscillation.
 The transmitter will detect the change and translate this information into a switch output.
 Then, one can turn the equipment on and off to avoid problems.

-To know about level transmitter calibration, you can read the Visaya Article here
+To know about level transmitter calibration, you can read our article here

 Vibrating fork applications